Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Amortized Causal Discovery

 \subsection{A Probabilistic Implementation of ACD}

-We take a probabilistic approach to ACD and model the functions $f$ and $\mathcal{A}$ using variational inference.
-We amortize the encoder with a function $\qphi$, which outputs a distribution over $\zvec$ representing the predicted edges $\hat{\mathcal{E}}$ in the causal graph; and we learn a decoder $\ptheta$ which probabilistically models the dynamics of the time-series.
+We take a probabilistic approach to ACD and model the functions $f_\phi$ and $f_\theta$ using variational inference (\cref{fig:our_model}).
+We amortize the encoder $f_{\phi}$ with an encoding function $\qphi$, which outputs a distribution over $\zvec$ representing the predicted edges $\hat{\mathcal{E}}_{Enc}$ in the causal graph; and we learn a decoder $\ptheta$ which probabilistically models the dynamics of the time-series under the predicted causal relations.
 We choose a negative log-likelihood for the decoder loss $\ell$ and a KL-Divergence to a prior distribution over $\mathds{G}$ for the regularizer $r$.
-As a result, our loss function $\mathcal{L}$ is a variational lower bound as in \cref{eq:elbo}.
+As a result, our loss function $\mathcal{L}$ is a variational lower bound:

-Following the variational formulation of ACD, we can adopt a wide range of encoder/decoder schemes to instantiate the model.
-We choose the NRI model \citep{kipf2018neural} (described in \cref{sec:nri}), which uses a graph neural network encoder and decoder.
-It predicts an edge type $e$ for each pair of nodes $(v_i, v_j)$, and models it with some learned function $f_e$.
-In order to align it with the philosophy of Granger Causality, we include a ``no edge''-type edge function along which no information is propagated.\footnote{As shown by \citet{peters2017elements}, time-series $i$ does not Granger cause $j$ in the observed data if there is no edge $(v_i, v_j)$ in the underlying graph, assuming no instantaneous connections and enough samples.} This yields the model we call ACD-NRI, where \cref{eq:NRI_decoder} becomes